dart-lang/source_gen/source_gen/README.md

                 // Bar
 ```

+Hint: When both `ignore_for_file` and `preamble` are used the generated libraries will contain the lints of
+`ignore_for_file` on top of the `preamble`.

 If you provide a builder that uses `SharedPartBuilder` and `combining_builder`,
-you should document this feature for your users.
+you should document these features for your users.

 ### Generating files in different directories